Konrad Birkner

 Hi Paul,

-well, for the Forum 40k are the limit, while for model images the upper limit is 120k.
-But if possible to save memory space, a smaller amount is appreciated. sometimes the quality can be reduced without loss of details which are not there anyway.
-The display/printing measure should reach 933 x 700 at 72 dpi as stated.
+well, for the Forum 40k have been the limit.
+It is higher now, while for model images the upper limit is 180 k.
+But if possible to save memory space, a smaller amount is appreciated.
+Normally the quality can be reduced without loss of details - we reduce the JPG-quality normally to 30 - 50 %.
+The display/printing measure should reach 933 (any side) at 72 dpi as stated.

 Ernst Erb